Welcome to the Rebellion: Writing

-Mothma giving a speech denouncing the Ghorman Massacre was previously depicted in the Star Wars Rebels episode "Secret Cargo".
+Mothma giving a speech denouncing the Ghorman Massacre was previously depicted in the Star Wars Rebels (2014-2018) episode "Secret Cargo".
 When writing the episode, Dan Gilroy expressed frustration with having to work with the canonicity of Rebels, remarking, "Do I have to stick to this fucking speech?"
 The events of Rebels were eventually referenced in the final product, with dialogue in the episode indicating that Mothma would be handed over to the Gold Squadron of the Rebel Alliance, as depicted in "Secret Cargo".
 In line with this, Mothma was originally going to go back with Andor to Chandrila to explain to Perrin and Leida why she was doing what she was doing and Andor would have handed her over to the Gold Squadron then and there.
 The writers contemplated having Mothma's last scene with Perrin reveal that Perrin had been interrogated by the ISB weekly behind his wife's back all those years yet he had kept his mouth shut, all to protect her behind her back, a discovery that would have shocked Mothma and left her heartbroken for her actions at Coruscant because she would have realized that her husband had really cared about her after all and that she could have had an ally in him all along.

+Dan Gilroy drew inspiration from historic speeches made by Abraham Lincoln, John F. Kennedy, Winston Churchill, Martin Luther King Jr., and Mahatma Gandhi.
+He subsequently compared the speech to "accusing Hitler of genocide in the Reichstag".

 Casting

 By March 2023, Benjamin Bratt had been cast for the episode in an undisclosed role, later revealed to be Bail Organa, replacing Jimmy Smits in the role.
-Early on the season's development, Gilroy had some conversations with Kathleen Kennedy and Pablo Hidalgo about having Bail's adoptive daughter Princess Leia, one of the Star Wars original trilogy's main characters, make an appearance at the Galactic Senate due to her presence during the Investiture Week on Coruscant being justified in the story due to her occupation as a politician, with Gilroy trying to making "the most" of the sequence with the political parties involved and figuring out where Leia could appear in the Senates, thinking about a scene between a sixteen years old Leia and Mothma, but the idea didn't progress beyond that concept nor gained traction and they never went to the casting stage, as it became a distraction from the story.
+Early in the season's development, Gilroy had some conversations with Kathleen Kennedy and Pablo Hidalgo about having Bail's adoptive daughter Princess Leia, one of the Star Wars original trilogy's main characters, make an appearance as a newly sworn senator during Investiture Week on Coruscant.
+Gilroy admits to trying to get "the most" out of the week of political networking and high society pageantry, considering a scene between Leia and Mothma, both sixteen and newly appointed senators, but the idea never gained traction and never even went to the casting stage, as it became a distraction from the story.